-When you got married, you didn’t imagine this is how it would be.
+When you got married, you probably didn’t imagine sex during marriage would be like this.
 After all, you love each other.
 You are attracted to one another and have good chemistry.
 However, when you are intimate, there is something missing.
-Maybe it is a new development in your relationship.
+Maybe it’s a new development in your relationship.
 Perhaps it has always been that way and you hoped it would eventually change, but it hasn’t.
 Your married sex life is passionless.

 Sex is not always going to be earth-shattering, particularly when a couple has been married for a long time.
-When it consistently lacks passion overtime is when it can become divisive.
-The frequency of its occurrence tends to become less and less.
-Filled with unsatisfied desires, some turn to unhealthy things such as porn or an affair to attempt to quench their thirst.
-In order to find the solution, it is important to identify the problem.
-If your married sex life lacks passion, it could be because of one of these reasons.
+When sex consistently lacks passion over time, it can become divisive.
+Sex’s frequency wanes.
+Filled with unsatisfied desires, some people make unhealthy choices, such as using porn or having an affair in an attempt to quench their thirst.
+But porn and infidelity aren’t the answer.
+In order to find a real solution, it is important to identify the problem.
+If your married sex life lacks passion, it could be for one of these 7 reasons.

 When one or both people in a couple are inhibited, it normally comes from a negative view of sex.
-This negative view may have formed from something as dramatic as abuse.
-Others may have had parents that tried to keep them from having unmarried sex by communicating that sex is bad.
-That association sometimes remains even after marriage.
+This negative view may have formed from something as serious as abuse.
+Others may have had parents who tried to keep them from having unmarried sex by communicating that sex is bad.
+That association sometimes remains even in sex during marriage.
 Feelings of guilt, fear, and self-consciousness come rushing in like they are still doing something wrong.
-Unfortunately, these are normally deeply engrained (particularly abuse) and need counseling to move towards healing.
+Unfortunately, these are normally deeply ingrained and counseling is ideal for moving toward healing.

 When unresolved issues and a lack of forgiveness linger below the surface, they create disunity.
 Passionate sex is fueled by the level of connection a couple is experiencing.
-Undealt with hurt will turn the heart into a Petri dish of bitterness.
-[Tweet This] The relationship electricity will dim until it eventually shuts off.
+Undealt-with hurt will turn the heart into a petri dish of bitterness.
+The relationship electricity will dim until it eventually shuts off.

 The focus of sex should be to love, connect, and enjoy one another.
 People can become preoccupied with performing because it makes them feel powerful.
-It could also be out of the insecurity of being compared to their spouse’s past experiences.
-It’s good to tune into your spouse and work to meet their desires as long as the motivation is one of giving.
-When the motivation becomes performing then it becomes self-serving and breeds disconnection.
+It also could be out of the insecurity rooted in a fear of being compared to a spouse’s past experiences.
+It’s good to tune in to your wife and work to meet her desires as long as the motivation is one of giving.
+When the motivation becomes performance-based, it becomes self-serving and breeds disconnection.

-What do you do to keep passion in your marriage?
+Sound off: What do you do to keep the passion in your marriage?